 We pray that you and your loved ones are staying safe.
-Due to COVID-19 concerns, the Department of Education has extended spring break until April 7th for all students and faculty.
+Due to COVID-19 concerns, the Department of Education has halted in-class learning until further notice.

 But that doesn't mean mentoring has to stop.